c2siorg/GSoC/GSoC-2023/06-Partik-Singh-NodeCloud.md

   <img src="https://raw.githubusercontent.com/leopardslab/nodecloud/master/assets/logo.png" >
 </p>

-NodeCloud is a standard library to get a single API on the open cloud with multiple providers.It is an API allowing developers to interact with multiple cloud providersusing a unified interface.
+NodeCloud is a standard library to get a single API on the open cloud with multiple providers.
+It is an API that allows developers to interact with multiple cloud providers using a unified interface.
 This abstraction layer helps to hide the implementation details of different cloud providers, making it easier for developers to use cloud services without having to deal with the specifics of each provider.

 ## [GSoC Project Page](https://summerofcode.withgoogle.com/programs/2023/projects/62Zo1VXJ)